koalacoding/yourTetris/README.md

 ## To do.

+* Add a text message when the game is over.
 * Add a random color to the tetrominos.
 * Add a border to the tetromino squares.
 * Top score system.